hkmalladi/PDFToJSON/README.md

 Change the input filename in configuration.py and run `python pdf_extraction.py`.

 The utility is developed using Python 2.7 and will also work with Python 3 with minimal changes.
 It uses the following libraries.
-`re, sumy, anytree, string. copy, PyPDF2, os, poppler`.
+`re, sumy, anytree, string. copy, PyPDF2, os, poppler, scikit-learn, arxivpy, pandas, numpy`.
 It also uses the `pdftotext` utility from poppler to convert the pdf file into a text file.

 ### The utility has the following requirements:
 1. If the pdf file contains a well-formatted table of contents (that can be read by pyPDF2), it will be used.